-The investor agreement to be executed by certain stockholders in this offering as a condition to their participation in this offering will provide that such stockholders agree to vote the shares held by them on the record date of our next meeting of stockholders (which we anticipate holding within a few weeks after the closing of this offering), in favor of proposals to (i) increase the number of authorized shares of our common stock in the event the board of directors deems it advisable; (ii) effect a reverse stock split of our common stock in the event the board of directors deems it advisable; and (iii) create blank check preferred stock.
+The investor agreement to be executed by certain stockholders in this offering as a condition to their participation in this offering will provide that such stockholders agree to vote the shares held by them on the record date of our next meeting of stockholders (which we anticipate holding within a few weeks after the closing of this offering), in favor of proposals to (i) increase the number of authorized shares of our common stock in the event the board of directors deems it advisable; (ii) effect a reverse stock split of our common stock in the event the board of directors deems it advisable; and (iii) create blank check preferred stock, provided, however that each purchaser's requirement to vote for this item is subject to its internal policies.
 If the requisite stockholders vote for approval of such proposals is obtained, our board of directors will have the right to issue the additional shares of common stock created through such increase in authorized shares and reverse stock split and to create preferred stock with rights preferences and designations as determined by our board of directors, without any additional stockholder approval.
 The issuance of such additional shares of common stock and preferred stock may be used as an "anti-takeover" device without further action on the part of our stockholders, and may adversely affect the holders of the common stock.